Janusz Żurakowski: Second World War

 In September 1939, "Black September", Żurakowski had his combat debut in an outmoded PZL P.7 trainer against a squadron of seven German Dornier Do 17s attacking Dęblin on 2 September.
 He was able to damage one of the Do 17s but was forced to break off combat when his guns jammed.

 Following the defeat of Poland, Żurakowski made his way to England via Romania and France.
-Like many of his compatriots, he was smuggled out of the war zone with false documents and a new identity as a forester.
-Thousands of the Polish Air Force pilots who had made their way to France fought against Luftwaffe forces in the Battle of France. Żurakowski was originally posted to a fighter unit in France before he was selected to train as a bomber pilot in England.
+Like many of his compatriots, he was smuggled out of the war zone with false documents and a new identity as a forester. Żurakowski was originally posted to a fighter unit in France before he was selected to train as a bomber pilot in England.
 Once he arrived in England, the RAF changed its mind and sent him and the first group of Poles to fighter squadrons, which were rapidly being deployed in anticipation of an attack on Britain in 1940.

-Żurakowski was first posted as a pilot officer to 152 Squadron before joining No. 234 Squadron initially stationed at RAF St Eval, Cornwall, a town named after the patron saint of flight testing.
-The squadron was moved forward to RAF Middle Wallop on 13 August 1940.
+Żurakowski was first posted as a pilot officer to 152 Squadron before joining No. 234 Squadron initially stationed at RAF St Eval, Cornwall.The squadron was moved to RAF Middle Wallop on 13 August 1940.
 He flew the Supermarine Spitfire Mk.
 1 against the Luftwaffe, shooting down a Messerschmitt Bf 110 over the Isle of Wight on 15 August 1940.
 After being shot down nine days later, (Note: Zurakowski's lifelong friend, Stanislaw Wujastyk, a colleague of Żurakowski's at flying school in Dęblin, recalled in 2011, that on parachuting to the ground, Żurakowski was approached by an Englishman who said, "This is private property, you know.
 But never mind, come in and have a cup of tea.") he returned to duty, shooting down two Messerschmitt Bf 109Es on the 12th and 13th day after that.
 Near the conclusion of the Battle of Britain, he scored a "probable" over a Bf 110C on 29 September 1940.
 Following the decimation of 234 Squadron and its transfer to the north, Żurakowski asked for a transfer to No. 609 Squadron RAF, a Spitfire unit still in the front lines.
 From there he was reposted as a flight instructor to a succession of Flight Training Units, where he passed on his knowledge of combat flying to a new group of fighter pilots.